FrankeeAl/CRA-Shopsy/README.md

 <h2> E Commerce using CRA, Typescript and Redux </h2>
 <p>
-  Hello, I'm going to build Complete Fullstack E Commerce web application, this might get complicated as we go farther.
+  Hello, I'm going to build Complete Fullstack E Commerce web application, This might get complicated as we go farther.
 Give stars and follow for more updates or code along with me.
 </p>